cyrmax/rhvoice.hu/content/hu/contacts.md

 # Contacts

-If you want to contact the entire team you can use the following email address: [info@rhvoice.hu](mailto:info@rhvoice.hu).
+If you want to contact the entire team you can use this email address: [info@rhvoice.hu](mailto:info@rhvoice.hu).

 ## Our team